omicscodeathon/cdk1_crc/README.md

-# In-silico Identification of CDK1 Enzyme Inhibitors in Colorectal Cancer
+# In-silico Identification of CDK1 Inhibitors in Colorectal Cancer